Jessica Kaplan of Orange 142 Shares Inside Knowledge

 CS: What is the breadth of services Orange 142 offers clients?

-JK: Our services begin with a comprehensive strategy that includes understanding the audience, setting clear goals, and identifying the types of content to be shared on various channels.
+KJ: Our services begin with a comprehensive strategy that includes understanding the audience, setting clear goals, and identifying the types of content to be shared on various channels.
 Whether working with existing channels or starting pages from scratch, we kick things off with an open discussion with the client to tailor the approach to their specific needs.

-So really, our social media services cover everything from initial strategy development to content creation,performance measurement, and community engagement, ensuring a holistic approach to maximizing our clients' social media presence.
+So really, our social media services cover everything from initial strategy development to content creation, performance measurement, and community engagement, ensuring a holistic approach to maximizing our clients' social media presence.

 CS: What level of optimization and reporting do you provide clients?